openstack/nova/doc/source/user/filter-scheduler.rst

   If more than one value is found for a host in aggregate metadata, the minimum value will be used.

+* |CrossCellWeigher| Weighs hosts based on which cell they are in.
+"Local" cells are preferred when moving an instance.
+Use configuration option :oslo.config:option:`filter_scheduler.cross_cell_move_weight_multiplier` to control the weight.
+If per-aggregate value with the key `cross_cell_move_weight_multiplier` is found, this value would be chosen as the cross-cell move weight multiplier.
+Otherwise, it will fall back to the :oslo.config:option:`filter_scheduler.cross_cell_move_weight_multiplier`.
+  If more than one value is found for a host in aggregate metadata, the minimum value will be used.

 Filter Scheduler makes a local list of acceptable hosts by repeated filtering and weighing.
 Each time it chooses a host, it virtually consumes resources on it, so subsequent selections can adjust accordingly.
 It is useful if the customer